Editor's Note: This was originally published for FANGORIA on June 7, 2013, and we're proud to share it as part of The Gingold Files.

 TJAHJANTO: GoPro has a very limited angle in terms of the lens, so we ended up using the Sony Nex 7, which is actually a still camera but also works to shoot video.

-FANG: THE RAID obviously had a lot of choreography involved in the fight sequences, while in “Safe Haven,” I would imagine you wanted the action to look more improvised, for want of a better word.
+The Raid obviously had a lot of choreography involved in the fight sequences, while in “Safe Haven,” I would imagine you wanted the action to look more improvised, for want of a better word.
 Was this an adjustment you had to make?

-EVANS: We choreographed everything on THE RAID, while the difference on this one was that we weren’t doing a martial-arts film.
+EVANS: We choreographed everything on The Raid, while the difference on this one was that we weren’t doing a martial-arts film.
 When you do that sort of action, it always looks planned out because of the style of it.
 But with this one, nobody was supposed to have a certain skill set; they were just normal, regular people.
-So all the sudden movements, the grabs, the hits, the gunplay—it’s all that kind of clunky realism of a person who’s never touched a shotgun before, or someone who’s completely out of his depth, just doing whatever the f**k he can to survive that moment.
+So all the sudden movements, the grabs, the hits, the gunplay—it’s all that kind of clunky realism of a person who’s never touched a shotgun before, or someone who’s completely out of his depth, just doing whatever the fuck he can to survive that moment.
 So we went for a feeling of awkward, messy movements, not perfect grabs or punches or throws.

-FANG: How easy or difficult was it to find actors who could adapt to this kind of filmmaking, and handle what must have been a pretty strenuous shoot?
+How easy or difficult was it to find actors who could adapt to this kind of filmmaking, and handle what must have been a pretty strenuous shoot?

-TJAHJANTO: I’ll tell you something: It should have been hard, but when people heard the film was going to involve Gareth Evans from THE RAID, it was easy as hell.
+TJAHJANTO: I’ll tell you something: It should have been hard, but when people heard the film was going to involve Gareth Evans from The Raid, it was easy as hell.
 If we’d told an actor to shoot himself in the foot, he’d probably have done it [laughs].

 EVANS: In terms of the cast, we got together some big names for the main guys and the documentary crew, and for The Father we got Epy Kusnandar, this great character actor who was originally known for comedy shows on TV, but now Timo and I have started to cast him in all of our stuff.
-He’s become our go-to guy for f**ked-up, bug-eyed characters.
+He’s become our go-to guy for fucked-up, bug-eyed characters.

-TJAHJANTO: He’s also in my ABCs OF DEATH segment, and he’ll be appearing in each of our next features as well.
+TJAHJANTO: He’s also in my ABCs of Death segment, and he’ll be appearing in each of our next features as well.

 EVANS: They were all game, they were on board and understood what we were doing.
-The same couldn’t be said for the extras; they would show up with pretty-boy hair with f**king Brylcreem in it and moisturizing cream on their faces, and then we basically lined them up against a wall, roughed them up and threw blood all over them.
+The same couldn’t be said for the extras; they would show up with pretty-boy hair with fucking Brylcreem in it and moisturizing cream on their faces, and then we basically lined them up against a wall, roughed them up and threw blood all over them.
 It was like a nice little baptism, I guess, in terms of how weird a shoot can be compared to what they usually get.

 The big surprise in terms of the talent was, we had a couple at the start of the movie, when we walk past their room and see them having a tender moment with the guy stroking the woman’s face.
-And then when we get to the climax, we suddenly see them f**king the shit out of each other, with blood flying everywhere.
+And then when we get to the climax, we suddenly see them fucking the shit out of each other, with blood flying everywhere.
 That wasn’t originally in the contract; this was a last-minute addition that Timo and I figured would be a good idea.
 So that was an interesting conversation with our casting guy, who had to explain to them that they were going to do that next!

 TJAHJANTO: Initially, we wanted to hire a stripper for that; that’s the only kind of talent we thought we could get to play this kind of role in Indonesia.
 So we were trying to find strippers within half a day’s time because this was our last day in that particular location.
 And when our talent guy couldn’t secure one, we thought, “Hold on, what about that middle-aged lady we used before for that tender scene?”
 We approached her, and she was like, “Holy shit!
 I would love to do this.”
 [Laughs] So it was one of those rare cases where we had to pay the guy extra but not the actress, because she enjoyed it.

-FANG: How did you find somebody to not only create the extensive FX the movie required, but to do them amidst this on-the-fly filmmaking style?
+How did you find somebody to not only create the extensive FX the movie required, but to do them amidst this on-the-fly filmmaking style?

-EVANS: We had a really great makeup artist, Kumalasari Tanara, who had worked with Timo on MACABRE.
+EVANS: We had a great makeup artist, Kumalasari Tanara, who had worked with Timo on Macabre.
 I’d been wanting to use her for a while and Timo has worked with her kind of exclusively, so this was a good opportunity to push her to her limits.
 We made a lot of last-minute demands, like we would suddenly say to her, “Now we want the head to explode.
 Now we want the spider woman burned and charred and looking like her hair’s fallen out.”
 She really rose to the challenge and did great stuff for us.
-And on top of that, we had a guy named Andi Novianto, who was our online editor and a f**king demon when it comes to CGI and finding ways to add on top of practical effects.
+And on top of that, we had a guy named Andi Novianto, who was our online editor and a fucking demon when it comes to CGI and finding ways to add on top of practical effects.
 He’s the Stephen Hawking of effects; he’s quite gifted.
 I believe he does digital blood better than anyone I’ve seen.
 He pays a lot of attention to detail in terms of lighting and textures and focal range, so it never feels like it’s just added on.
 We were very lucky to have both Andy and Kumalasari on the project.

-FANG: How aware were you of what the other V/H/S/2 filmmakers were doing?
+How aware were you of what the other V/H/S/2 filmmakers were doing?

 EVANS: We all kept in touch with each other during the writing stages, and got to find out what each of the other people was working on.
 That was important, to make sure none of us were crossing over into another’s territory and doing the same story.
 In terms of production, we’d send each other little stills now and then and kind of reach out to each other, but we didn’t have any real contact until we had all started editing.
 We got caught in a little bit of trouble, actually, because everyone else was sticking to the prescribed limit of 15-20 minutes, and all of a sudden we came in with a first cut that was 45 minutes long.